wecountwords/final--project/README.md

   - Open item: to edit a pre-published content item, navigate to _Articles and Events for Editing_ list and select the item to edit.
   - Content items are not editable after they are published.
 Links are not editable after they are submitted to the datastore.
   - Open item: delete content item
+* Member Profile Page
+  - Project name is not editable.
+Non-paying members have one project with a name of the form "<username> Project 0".
+Selecting and hosting multiple writing projects is an open item for a future iteration.

 ### References